ibarba/ed/_texts/scan2.md

 ---
 layout: narrative
-title: The Power of Comics
+title: The Power of Comics: History, Form and Culture
 author: Randy Duncan & Matthew J. Smith
 publication-date: 2009
 source: "Duncan, Randy, and Matthew J. Smith.
 The Power of Comics: History, Form and Culture.
 New York: Continuum, 2009.
 Print."